jackwilkinson255/documentation/content/en/security/application_security/setup/java.md

 {{% /tab %}}
 {{% tab "Amazon ECS" %}}

-Update your ECS task definition JSON file, by adding this in the environment section:
+Update your ECS task definition JSON file by adding this in the environment section:

 ```json
 "environment": [